Embraser01/typoas/README.md

 });
 ```

-It supports 4 types of security schemes:
+It supports 5 types of security schemes:

 - `apiKey` mode
 - `http` bearer and basic mode
 - `oauth2` mode
+- `openIdConnect` mode

 The `getConfig` function should return the configuration needed to authenticate the request.
 Returning `null` will skip the authentification.